ayushmaheswari/CERTIFICATES/README.md

 # cirtificate
-This repository contain all my cirtificate completed and resume
+This repository contain all my completed certificates and My resume